-The $29 billion race to own how America sleeps is heating up
+The $29 billion battle to own how America sleeps is heating up

 On one side are the oldest players on the market–Saatva and Amerisleep–which pioneered selling mattresses online back in 2010, when most people would have laughed at the idea of buying such an enormous, bulky item on the internet.
 The founders bootstrapped these companies, pouring profits back into the business, and growing slowly.
 But after eight years, both brands have large customer bases.
 Saatva generated $207 million in revenue last year and has a five-year plan to make between $800 million and $1 billion in revenue.
 Meanwhile Amerisleep is now expanding into the Australian and Korean markets, and is growing an international network of stores.

 Casper, on the other hand, is aiming to scale fast.
 It launched in 2014, four years after Saatva and Amerisleep, but thanks to a mother lode of $239.5 million in VC funding, it now has the largest market share among the online mattress brands.
 (For comparison, Casper surpassed $200 million in revenue after two years; Saatva took eight years to reach the same milestone.)
-To reach a wider market, Casper has gone beyond the online, direct-to-consumer model, by selling products on Target, Nordstrom, and Amazon as well as a network of brick-and-mortar stores, of which it hopes to have 200 in the next two years.
+To reach a wider market, Casper has gone beyond the online, direct-to-consumer model, by selling products at Target, Nordstrom, and Amazon as well as a network of brick-and-mortar stores, of which it hopes to have 200 in the next two years.

 Casper’s VC-fueled growth has opened up both opportunities and risks.
 The question is, which approach is more likely to succeed in the long run?
 When is rapid growth necessary to survival, and when does it become unsustainable?